pjtunstall/spotify-scraper/README.md

 #### Store country names and codes together

 Store them in one object to make it easier to catch discrepancies.

+### Tidy CLI

+We could probably dispense with the menu of options for where to restart scraping.
+This is a holdover from early versions when I was using Puppeteer and the scraping process was lengthy prone to crashes.

+### Tidy writes

+If dispensing with the menu, the scraping could be done all in one go.
+There could be an option to rewrite any pre-existing `spotify-prices.csv`, first writing to a temprary file, then renaming it after confirmation that it worked.

 ### Performance